 Talk To A Dedicated New Jersey Talc Ovarian Cancer Attorney

 Ovarian cancer has been the number one cause of talcum powder lawsuits throughout America.
 While personal injury claims have held that talc products also cause other injuries, including mesothelioma, ovarian cancer has the most scientific evidence and prior cases supporting a possible link.
 If you have ovarian cancer or a close relative died from this disease in New Jersey and you have reason to believe the use of talcum powder contributed, contact a New Jersey mesothelioma lawyer at our firm.
 We can discuss your potential lawsuit in more detail during a free, confidential consultation.

 Meirowitz & Wasserberg, LLP, is a trusted law firm that has had the honor of representing hundreds of men and women in lawsuits against prominent product manufacturers.
-If you need to file a claim or join a class action against Johnson & Johnson, Colgate-Palmolive, or another major company due to talc-related cancer, we have the experience you need.
+If you need to file a claim or join a class-action lawsuit against Johnson & Johnson, Colgate-Palmolive or another major company due to talc-related cancer, we have the experience you need.
 Learn more during your free case evaluation.
-Call (833) 726-6326 or contact us online to speak with a qualified New Jersey talc ovarian cancer lawyer today.
+Call 800-726-6326 or contact us online to speak with a qualified New Jersey talc ovarian cancer lawyer today.